kmcho2019/EECE667-TermProject-Placement/doc/GuideLine.md

 You should read the comments in the header files so that completely understand and use these methods.

-If you have any questions, then feel free to post questions in the `piazza`.
+If you have any questions, then use PLMS board.